lukalt/icpe-2024-rapl-validation/sourcecode/README.md

 This directory contains the source code for conducting measurements.
-Before running the scripts, make sure the environment matches the:
-- hardware setup (see **experimental_setup/**)
-- software setup (see **experimental_setup/system-info**)

-## To collect the measurement data for:
-- Figure 5:
-    - TODO
-- Figure 6:
-    - navigate to **sourcecode/rapl-update-interval**
-    - follow instructions in **README.md**
-- Figure 7-15:
-    - navigate to **sourcecode/**
-    - follow instructions in TODO

 ## Directory Content: